Are Home Improvements Tax Deductible?

 Should I Deduct Interest on My Home Equity Loan?

 So now that you know if you can get a tax deduction on your home equity loan, you’re wondering whether or not you should.
 Assuming your home equity loan used for your home improvements qualifies, you’ll want to calculate your total mortgage interest after all monthly payments are made.
-If your deductible expenses — including the second mortgage interest payments — is higher than the standard deduction for the 2020 tax year, it may be worth claiming.
+If your deductible expenses — including the second mortgage interest payments — is higher than the standard deduction for the current tax year, it may be worth claiming.

 As always, consult a tax professional to discuss your specific financial situation and whether it makes sense for you.